 Since its December 2013 premiere, Christmas can’t pass without Ice Magic and Elsa, but once we’re a little disgusted with the ice queen’s bluish dress, it’s time to create something unique.
 Fortunately, the internet is full of better and better fan-arts about Elsa: Dark, Aqua, Flora, Terra, and countless other names and ideas have come to light.
-Still, Fire Elsa became my favorite, so in 2016 I started making the costume, which required a lot of patience, friendly support and was not exempt from tipping over, gluing into nights, and intoxication.
+Still, Fire Elsa became my favorite, so in 2016 I started making the costume, which required a lot of patience, and friendly support, and was not exempt from tipping over, gluing into nights, and intoxication.

 How do we get started?

-First and foremost, choosing the right ingredients: glitter decor rubber, textile glue, precision scissors, a mannequin, crystals, and most importantly, a corset.
+First and foremost, choose the right ingredients: glitter decor rubber, textile glue, precision scissors, a mannequin, crystals, and most importantly, a corset.
 To find a good corset size, the waist size should be taken as a basis, and it is important to use a relatively comfortable piece as the base of the costume.
 I ordered the corset and crystals online, while I bought the decor rubber and textile glue at a store in Budapest.
-Three tubes of glue were used, and I bought different shades of decor rubber, four per color: red, orange, dark orange, gold.
+Three tubes of glue were used, and I bought different shades of decor rubber, four per color: red, orange, dark orange, and gold.

 The pieces of decor rubber should be cut into the desired shape well in advance, this became the extended parallelogram for me, I drew the lines with the help of a ruler and cut them along them to extract the desired shapes.
 This is no small game of patience, as a nice straight cut and accuracy are important.
 It’s worth planning the location of the color scheme, I optically slender my waist by using a darker shade of orange on the edge of the corset – the same goes for any color scheme.